Why We Do What We Do and Why We’re Unique:

 The Classic Urban Harmony Newsletter:

 We have a free email newsletter covering the latest in vocal group harmony happenings that we send out whenever we have enough to report on (usually every month or two).
+To see what we’ve done, visit our Past Email Newsletters Page.
 To subscribe, visit our CONTACT page and send your name and email.

 Classic Urban Harmony Multimedia Presentations – What We Offer: